Next.js Adapter

 Metadata Helper

-The buildMetadata() function transforms refrakt SEO data into a Next.js Metadata object for the App Router:
+The buildMetadata() function transforms refrakt SEO data into a Next.js Metadata object for the App Router.
+Thread the four site-level fields from refrakt.config.json (siteName, baseUrl, defaultImage, logo) to enrich the output:

 import { buildMetadata, buildJsonLd } from '@refrakt-md/next';